 Stone Formers Have Modest Reductions in Kidney Function

-Forming stones raises risk of a reduced kidney function, and increases in seemingly unrelated problems like hypertension, stroke, heart attack, and bone fractures.
-Possibly the hidden effects of reduced clearance – longer dwell times for molecules we eat or produce from food – could link these problems together.
+Forming stones raises risk of reduced kidney function and of seemingly unrelated problems like hypertension, stroke, heart attack, and bone fractures.
+Possibly the hidden effects of reduced clearance – longer dwell times for molecules we eat or produce from food – could link these increased risks together.

 What Follows Only Looks Difficult – it is not